 If you have Windows Vista, Windows 7, or Windows 8, in the User Accounts utility (accessible in the Control Panel), select the Create a password reset disk option to create a password reset disk.
 You can then use the disk created to recover the forgotten password.

-In you have Windows 10, type Password Reset in the search box, then select the Create a password reset disk option in the search results.
-Follow the on screen steps to create the password reset disk.
+If you have Windows 10, type Password Reset in the search box, then select the Create a password reset disk option in the search results.
+Follow the on-screen steps to create the password reset disk.

 Tip: You need to connect a USB flash drive to your computer before accessing the "Create a password reset disk" utility in Windows Vista and later versions, or you may get an error stating the utility could not find a USB drive attached.

 The Offline NT password & Registry Editor is a great utility that enables users to overwrite their Windows SAM file, the file containing their passwords, with a new password.
 Unfortunately, you cannot see the previous password, but you can gain access to unencrypted files again.

 The EBCD (Emergency Boot CD) has many useful features.
 One of the most important is the ability to change the password of any user without needing to know the previous password including the administrator password.